Fair use is a set of broad criteria identified in Section 107 of the Copyright Act of 1976

 fair use than if the intention is to use the material in a for-profit

-Please note that educational use alone is not sufficient to constitute fair use.
+manner.
+Be aware educational use alone may not be sufficient to constitute fair use.

 There is also allowance made for a transformative use of